turingschool-examples/promises-practice/README.md

 ### Lets dive into callbacks and promises!

 Hokay.
 So. lets build a Front-end Turing staff website.
-What we have so far is an api that serves up a list of the staff members [here]().
+What we have so far is an api that serves up a collection of members [here]().
 We also have our client side code located on this [repo]().

-What we want to do first is write some asynchronous code.
-Like we said before when we make a request call it gets put into the `heap` which stores that information until it is ready to run it's callback.
+What we want to do first is make a `request` which we now know is writing asynchronous code.
+Earlier we talked about the request call being put into the `heap` which stores that information until it is ready to run it's callback.
+Then it's transferred into the `task queue` till the `event loop` says it's ready to be put on the `call stack`

-The API given to us doesn't give us all the info needed to display the staff members.
-What we could do is just setState() each time it comes back but it ends up looking like:
+So the API given to us doesn't give us all the info needed to display the staff members.

+The endpoints given to us are:
+* http://localhost:3001/api/frontend-staff - this returns an array of objects that contain the name of each staff memeber and another endpoint to grab their bio.
+* http://localhost:3001//api/bio/:id - this is the endpoint given from each obj inside the array from the endpoint `frontend-staff`

+So once we make our call we will need to iterate over the array and make more requests for additional info.

+What we could do is setState() after each request is returned which will end up looking like this: :

 ``` javascript
 $.get('http://localhost:3001/api/frontend-staff', (info) => {